 When the Fun Stops, Stop!

-FortyBet.com believe that nothing should get in the way of your enjoyment of sport.
+FortyBet.com believe that nothing should get in the way of your gambling.
 Not restricted view seats, not lukewarm Balti pies and definitely not betting.
 That’s why we’d like to introduce you to some simple tools to help you stay in control.

 FortyBet.com believes in betting as a form of pure entertainment and guarantees its customers a pleasant recreational experience while remaining aware of the social and financial problems related to betting.
 We have developed a series of measures for responsible betting which allow punters to limit their spending and, if necessary, to choose and/or to exclude themselves for a certain period of time.